crosenbroas13/efile_tracking/README.md

   - `pyproject.toml`: Defines the Python package name, dependencies, and build settings.
   - `docs/AUDIT_REPORT.md`: A narrative audit of entry points, data flow, and migration plans for the toolkit.

-- **Helper scripts**
+- **Pipelines (ingest + processing)**
+  - `pipelines/base/`: The shared ingestion pipeline (inventory, probe, and disclosure download).
-  - `scripts/run_inventory.py`: Simple entry point for IDE users; edit two constants to scan a folder and write inventory outputs.
+    - `pipelines/base/scripts/run_inventory.py`: IDE-friendly entry point; edit two constants to scan a folder and write inventory outputs.
-  - `scripts/run_probe.py`: IDE-friendly probe launcher that locates the latest inventory (or a specific run ID) and saves readiness metrics.
+    - `pipelines/base/scripts/run_probe.py`: IDE-friendly probe launcher that locates the latest inventory (or a specific run ID) and saves readiness metrics.
-  - `doj_disclosures_downloader.py`: Networked downloader that mirrors the DOJ Epstein disclosure accordion into `outputs/doj_disclosures/` with a manifest to avoid re-downloading unchanged files.
+    - `pipelines/base/doj_disclosures_downloader.py`: Networked downloader that mirrors the DOJ Epstein disclosure accordion into `outputs/doj_disclosures/` with a manifest to avoid re-downloading unchanged files.
+  - `pipelines/pdf/`: PDF-only workflows (labeling + doc-type utilities live in `src/doj_doc_explorer/pdf_type/`).
+  - `pipelines/audio/`: Local-only audio inventory + transcription pipeline with its own README and optional dependencies.
+  - `pipelines/other/`: Placeholder for additional non-PDF, non-audio pipelines.

-- **Streamlit dashboards**
+- **Streamlit dashboards (analysis + QA)**
-  - `app/Home.py`: Landing page that introduces the dashboards and explains how to navigate them safely.
+  - `analysis/streamlit/Home.py`: Landing page that introduces the dashboards and explains how to navigate them safely.
-  - `app/qa_fileimport.py`: Main Streamlit view for browsing inventories, highlighting potential issues, and exporting a PDF summary.
+  - `analysis/streamlit/qa_fileimport.py`: Main Streamlit view for browsing inventories, highlighting potential issues, and exporting a PDF summary.
-  - `app/pages/01_Inventory_QA.py`: Thin wrapper that hosts the inventory QA view inside the multipage app.
+  - `analysis/streamlit/pages/01_Inventory_QA.py`: Thin wrapper that hosts the inventory QA view inside the multipage app.
-  - `app/pages/02_Probe_QA.py`: Probe results viewer with charts and download buttons for the readiness metrics.
+  - `analysis/streamlit/pages/02_Probe_QA.py`: Probe results viewer with charts and download buttons for the readiness metrics.
-  - `app/pages/03_Probe_Run_Compare.py`: Side-by-side comparison page for two probe runs, highlighting shifts in totals, document-level readiness, and **non-PDF inventory file types** (so reviewers can see if new spreadsheets, images, or text files were added between runs).
+  - `analysis/streamlit/pages/03_Probe_Run_Compare.py`: Side-by-side comparison page for two probe runs, highlighting shifts in totals, document-level readiness, and **non-PDF inventory file types** (so reviewers can see if new spreadsheets, images, or text files were added between runs).
-- `app/pages/04_Document_Filter.py`: Filterable document table that merges probe outputs with inventory metadata so reviewers can quickly spot long, low-text, or unusual files without opening the PDFs.
+  - `analysis/streamlit/pages/04_Document_Filter.py`: Filterable document table that merges probe outputs with inventory metadata so reviewers can quickly spot long, low-text, or unusual files without opening the PDFs.
-- `app/pages/04_Probe_Document_Viewer.py`: Single-document preview page with relative path search and alternate image previews for PDF files.
+  - `analysis/streamlit/pages/04_Probe_Document_Viewer.py`: Single-document preview page with relative path search and alternate image previews for PDF files.
-- `app/pages/05_Text_Based_Documents.py`: Focused view for **verified GOOD text-based PDFs** that blends probe results with **Text Scan** quality signals.
+  - `analysis/streamlit/pages/05_Text_Based_Documents.py`: Focused view for **verified GOOD text-based PDFs** that blends probe results with **Text Scan** quality signals.
 It now **shows only confirmed good text** (so reviewers see what is immediately searchable), displays the **percent of the overall inventory** these documents represent, and adds a **context type mix chart** so non-technical reviewers can understand the content profile at a glance.
 A **filtered download table** lets reviewers export only the documents they want by content type, page count, and text quality score.
 The preview toggle includes a **Chrome-safe rendered image** option, which is helpful when embedded PDFs are blocked in a browser or when sharing with non-technical reviewers who need a quick visual check without downloading files.
-  - `app/pages/06_PDF_Labeling.py`: Guided labeling workspace for PDF type review.
+  - `analysis/streamlit/pages/06_PDF_Labeling.py`: Guided labeling workspace for PDF type review.
 It **only lists PDFs up to five pages** (using the latest probe run’s page counts), **excludes verified GOOD text documents**, and includes a **suspicious text layer queue** (EMPTY/LOW quality) so reviewers can relabel or OCR flagged files quickly.
 It renders up to five page images so non-technical reviewers can label without opening an embedded PDF viewer.

 - **Core package (`src/` folder)**
   - `src/__init__.py`: Exposes the `InventoryRunner` and result dataclass for simple imports.